Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry I: Kinetic Shaping: Stability Analysis

-Our goal is to establish the stability of an equilibrium $(\boldsymbol \Omega_{\text{e}}, \mathbf{v}_{\text{e}},\boldsymbol \Gamma_{\text{e}})$ of the system, and would like to do so by constructing an appropriate Lyapunov function.
-The advantage of the method of Controlled Lagrangians is that the controlled system, thanks to the matching, possesses invariants (conserved quantities) such as the energy and Casimirs, and is amenable to the \textit{energy--Casimir method} (see, e.g., \cite[\S1.7]{MaRa1999}).
-Its main idea is to modify the energy of the system using Casimirs (and possibly other conserved quantities) to construct a Lyapunov function that satisfies the definiteness condition to establish the stability of the equilibrium.
+The main advantage of the method of controlled Lagrangians is that, thanks to the matching, the controlled system possesses invariants (conserved quantities) such as the energy and Casimirs, and is amenable to the \textit{energy--Casimir method} (see, e.g., \cite[\S1.7]{MaRa1999}).
+Its main idea is to use such invariants to construct an invariant $\mathcal{E}$ that works as a control Lyapunov function to establish the stability of the equilibrium.